LivHed/joel-adrian/README.md

 (In this section, you should go over the different parts of your project, and describe each in a sentence or so.)
 ### Existing Features
 (Feature 1 - allows users X to achieve Y, by having them fill out Z)
+* The About me page is the landing page and gives a short introduction to Joel Adrian.
+* The My work page shows Joels resume directly on the page to be easily overviewed before you possibly want to download it.
+Under it it´s also possible to click on an icon to be able to download it.
+Underneath the resume area it´s also possible to click on another icon to get to Joel Adrians IMDB page.
+* The Videos page include two videos that shows what kind of stunts Joel is able to to and clips from movies.
+* The Photos page shows images in one row that is clickable and will show in a separate window if clicked on.
+* The Contact page include a contact form that gives the opportunity to get in touch with Joel with collaboration ideas or job opportunities.
+The contact form is placed with no other content on the page to be easily accessed and also gives clear instructions so the users quickly can send a message to Joel.
 * The navbar and the footer have the same color, so every page will give a sense of a familiarity, even though the content is changing.
+* The navbar collapse on smaller screens, which provides a discrete design and simple user experience with the menu items grouped together.
 * I planned for the scrollbar to be discrete.
 That´s why I chose a background color that is slightly darker than the navbar and the footer.
 I chose not to have the same color as them, so it won´t give the impression that they float together as one element.
-* The About me page is the landing page and gives a short introduction to Joel Adrian.
-* The My work page show Joels resume directly on the page, and also give the opportunity to click on a link to download the resume and click on another link to get to Joel Adrians IMDB page.
-* The Videos page include two videos that shows what kind of stunts Joel is able to to and clips from movies.
-* The Photos page shows images in one row that is clickable and will show in a separate window if clicked on.
-* The Contact page include a contact form that gives the opportunity to get in touch with Joel with collaboration ideas or job opportunities.
 * The fullwidth background image is suppose to remind the users what Joel is all about, a Stunt Performer with experience in the movie industry.
-The content scrolls infront of the image and it is the same on all pages to give a sense of familiarity and a recognizable design.
+The content scrolls infront of the image which is the same on all pages, to give a sense of familiarity with a recognizable design.
 * Joels name is not conventionally placed up in the left corner as a brand or logo, on purpose.
 After his wishes with a discrete design we agreed on only havning his name in the title and on the landing page, and let the background image remind the users of who´s website they´re on.
-* The navbar collapse on smaller screens, which provides a discrete design and simple user experience with the menu items grouped together.
 * The Download my resume link and the Social links is placed in the footer to be easily accessed on every page on the website.
-* The contact form is placed with no other content on the page to be easily accessed and also gives instructions that is easily understood so the users quickly can send a message to Joel.
-* The resume pdf document is also embedded responsively in the My work page, to be easily overviewed.
-Under it it´s also possible to click on an icon to be able to download it.
 * A custom scrollbar is added so the users can be able to scroll up and down all of the pages when needed.
+Smooth scroll effect is added.
 * The hover effects is designed with a dark color to suit the users and the transition effect is set to feel smooth.

-(For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.)
-(In addition, you may also use this section to discuss plans for additional features to be implemented in the future:)

 ### Features Left to Implement
 1. In the future I want to add more videos to expand the experience of Joel as an experienced Stunt Performer.
 Today these videos are the existing that Joel want to share.